 I love how Nicole chose to use a grayscale background to make her interviewer, Erica, stand out.
 And using contrast also makes the progress meter at the bottom pop (more on that in a moment ...).
 She also cleverly placed everything on the left so that within the first few screens, you’ve established a mental rhythm of sorts, instinctively directing your attention to the left for the next piece of feedback or to see more choices.

 Using stylized, consistent, and intuitive navigation is one of the easiest things you can do to create a more cohesive and immersive experience for learners.
-If you’d like to learn more about it, David Anderson wrote a fantastic article, 3 Essential Visual Design Concepts, that walks through all of the basics with even more tips and examples.
+If you’d like to learn more about it, David Anderson wrote a fantastic article, 3 Essential Visual Design Concepts, that walks through all of the basics.

 Tip #4: Use Interactive Video